Vitamin D has become one of the most sought after vitamins with more and more people experiencing symptoms related to vitamin D deficiency.

 Fortified Cereals – Fortified cereals are easy to find, good to eat, and they taste great.
 Added vitamin D in these cereals make them a healthy breakfast option.

-Cod Liver Oil – If you don’t like fish, then maybe capsules of cod liver oil could come at your rescue.
+Cod Liver Oil – If you don’t like fish, then maybe capsules of cod liver oil could come to your rescue.

 According to studies, there is almost 1300 IU of vitamin D in one tablespoon of cod liver oil.
 The daily recommended dose is 600 IU, which is half of what you get from one tablespoon of cod liver oil.
 So using capsules are better as you get the oil in required dosage.